syh7/DnDwiki/src/main/resources/raw/darninia/session 10 - of rudeness and runes.md

 - inverstigate stealthily: 3 orcs + wolf among some boxes and pickaxes
 - discussion: EotM wants to attack and puposefully "stumbles" and makes sound

-- combat
++ roll iniative

 - boxes have stones with gold and silver streaks through them
 - orcs carried 5SP and 3CP, also some books
 - Dalynn is angry at mess EotM created

-- leave cave at other side of the mountain
++ leave cave at other side of the mountain
-- see cave where Öfakkö might live and go to it
++ see cave where Öfakkö might live and go to it
-- Öfakkö is very old, balding, blind, and confused
++ Öfakkö is very old, balding, blind, and confused
-- his place has a real, messy bed, has one chair that Öfakkö sits on, and runes carved on the walls
++ his place has a real, messy bed, has one chair that Öfakkö sits on, and runes carved on the walls
-- says it's good that we killed the orcs
++ says it's good that we killed the orcs
-- wants us to meat Kalaaf
++ wants us to meat Kalaaf
-- gets an old wooden statue from an old aaracockra
++ gets an old wooden statue from an old aaracockra
-- says that Kalaaf talks to him and that kalaaf is captured by the king and is older than Eureka
++ says that Kalaaf talks to him and that kalaaf is captured by the king and is older than Eureka
-- Kalaaf hid the keys in the lakes, can only be found by the chosen one
++ Kalaaf hid the keys in the lakes, can only be found by the chosen one

 - 5 runes: